Esri/geotrigger-faker/README.md

 See a missing test?
 Open an issue, or better yet fork the project and open a pull request!

+Note: It's been reported that Karma currently opens many unnecessary connections to Safari in Mavericks and Mountain Lion.
+Running `defaults write com.apple.Safari ApplePersistenceIgnoreState YES` in the terminal seems to fix this [issue](https://github.com/karma-runner/karma-safari-launcher/issues/6).

 ### Resources

 * [location objects](https://developers.arcgis.com/geotrigger-service/api-reference/location-update/)